Plantlyfe/HOMELAB-/README.md

 ## **Network Device Configuration Files**
-### **Cisco Router Configuration**
+### **Cisco Router (R1) Configuration**
 - Accessed the CLI via PuTTY using a Console Connection.
-Router cme in preconfigured with an unknown password required to enter the CLI.
+Router came in preconfigured with an unknown password required to enter the CLI.
 - Rebooted the router into Rommmon mode (This step bypasses the startup configuration where the passwords are stored) and set the configuration register to 0x2142 to reset router configuration allowing me to set my own username and password.
 - Static IPs configured to seperate ISP Network & Homelab Network.
 - Default Gateway & IP Routes configured to route traffic between VLANs and to ISP/Internet